-Businesses across Australia are preparing for an expected boost in trade following this week’s verdict on the marriage equality postal survey.
+Businesses across Australia are preparing for an expected boost in trade now that marriage for same-sex couples is legal across Australia.

 In September, ANZ forecast that marriage equality would produce an economic boost of “at least $650 million in the first 12 months”, based on an average wedding spend of $54,000.

 Some people dismissed ANZ’s prediction, saying that most of that money would have been spent elsewhere regardless.

 However, others pointed to the large number of Australian couples seeking to get married overseas – particularly in New Zealand – as evidence that much of that money is already being lost to countries where same-sex marriage is legal, meaning a law change could stem those losses.

 “While the macroeconomic implications of this [$650 million] sum are minuscule, for some sectors the impact will be more meaningful,” ANZ senior economist Cherelle Murphy said.

 The obvious beneficiaries are the wedding industry itself – including florists, venues, caterers, clothing retailers, jewellers, stationers, chauffeurs and photographers.
 Yet the impending legalisation of same-sex marriage may also deliver a boost to other industries as well.

 Westpac-owned St George Bank released a new report on the financial wellbeing of Australia’s LGBTQI community, which revealed noticeable disparities compared with the general population.

 “While there’s been no shortage of noise around the same-sex marriage debate, one important factor has been missed: the LGBTQI community’s financial needs and habits,” said St George general manager Ross Miller.